iamnotnato/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Shell, init files, variables and expansions
+A project about Shell, init files, variables and expansions